 - Release males after 24 hours; females after 48 hours if all seems well.
 Return each cat to her/his original location.
 Make sure each cat is fully alert before releasing from the trap.
 Point the open end of the trap away from any roads since most cats will run quickly out of the trap.
 Tilt up the back of the trap if needed or tap on the top of the trap to encourage the cat to leave.
 Never put your hand into the trap.

-- Wash the traps with antibacterial soap and rinse.
+- Please wash the traps with a nontoxic disinfectant and rinse.
 Do not use bleach.

 - Wash any borrowed trap covers with laundry detergent and bleach.